ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 ## max_bytes_before_external_group_by {#settings-max_bytes_before_external_group_by}

 Sets the maximum volume of RAM in bytes that can be used by the [GROUP BY](../../query_language/select.md#select-group-by-clause) operation.
 The setting is used to avoid the out of memory situations.
-If memory consumption is bigger than the value of this setting, ClickHouse dumps operation state to the storage disk and continues query processing with much lower performance then in RAM.
-Memory consumption is calculated at local server even if the query is distributed.
+If memory consumption exceeds the value of this setting, ClickHouse dumps operation state to the filesystem and continues query processing with much lower performance then in RAM.
+When processing a distributed query, ClickHouse calculates memory consumption at each individual server.

+The `GROUP BY` aggregation has two stages:

+1. Reading of data from disk and creating a temporary data in RAM.
+2. Merging of temporary data.

+Dumping of operation state to the filesystem is available only at the first stage.
+The second stage may require up to the same amount of RAM that is used by the first stage.
+Thus, you need to set the [max_memory_usage](#settings_max_memory_usage) setting with the `2 * max_bytes_before_external_group_by` value.

+For more details, see [GROUP BY in External Memory](../../#select-group-by-in-external-memory).

 Possible values:

 - Positive integer.
-- 0 — Control of the RAM consumption is disabled.
+- 0 — Unlimited number of rows in join.

 Default value: 0.